-Towfish position is computed based on the GPS position and the layback distance entered by the user, while accounting for the actual boat path through turns and maneuvers.
+Towfish position is computed based on the GPS position and the layback distance entered by the user, while accounting for the curve of the boat path through turns and maneuvers.
 Take care when specifying the layback as it affects the positional accuracy of magnetic maps generated from the data, and alignment of data on adjacent survey lines.

-The layback is the horizontal distance from the magnetometer's sensor at the back of the towfish, to the GPS antenna, or any other positioning system's point of reference.
-For example, if the source of coordinate data is a USBL system, the layback to enter would be the distance between the transponder/pinger and the magnetometer's sensor.
+The layback is the horizontal distance from the magnetometer's sensor at the back of the towfish, to the source of GNSS positions being fed into BOB, or any other positioning system's point of reference.
+For example, if the magnetometer is being towed from a sidescan sonar, and the GNSS data fed into BOB represents the position of the sidescan sonar, then the layback to enter would be the distance between the sidescan and the magnetometer's sensor.